 The central objective of a Clerk Magistrate Hearing is for the clerk magistrate to determine whether there is enough probable cause to issue a criminal complaint.
 Probable cause refers to a reasonable belief, based on the evidence presented, that a crime has been committed and that the individual being investigated likely committed it.
 It is a relatively low burden.

-Clerk Magistrate Hearings offer an opportunity for a swift resolution of cases.
-By evaluating the evidence and arguments at this early stage, the court can decide whether formal charges should be filed or whether the matter can be resolved without proceeding to arraignment.
+Clerk Magistrate Hearings offer an opportunity for a swift resolution of criminal cases.
+By evaluating the evidence and arguments at this early stage, the district court can decide whether formal charges should be filed or whether the matter can be resolved without proceeding to arraignment.

 Clerk Magistrate Hearings serve as a screening mechanism to prevent weak or baseless cases from clogging the court system.
-If the evidence presented is insufficient to establish probable cause, the clerk magistrate may choose not to issue a criminal complaint, sparing the individual from unnecessary legal proceedings.
+If the evidence presented is insufficient to establish probable cause, the clerk magistrate may choose not to issue a complaint, sparing the individual from unnecessary legal proceedings.

 Protecting Individuals’ Rights